 - Camp Gay: Charlus manages to combine this trope with its near-opposite, Armoured Closet Gay.
-His behaviour is Camp Gay in that he tends to be monumentally bitchy, only has sex with men and loves gossip, but on the other hand he dresses absolutely straight, conducts all his sexual affairs in secrecy and takes great offence at any suggestion that he's not thoroughly manly.
-(Then again, he takes great offence at pretty much anything.)
+His behavior is Camp Gay in that he tends to be monumentally bitchy, only has sex with men and loves gossip, but on the other hand he dresses absolutely straight, conducts all his sexual affairs in secrecy and takes great offense at any suggestion that he's not thoroughly manly.
+(Then again, he takes great offense at pretty much anything.)
 Justified in-universe, insofar as although homosexuality hasn't been illegal in France since 1791 it was a potential source of social disgrace.

 - Cast Full of Gay: So many major characters turn out to be either gay, lesbian or bisexual that it's probably easier to list the ones who aren't.

 - Covert Pervert: Albertine.
 At one point, in a fit of impatience with the Narrator's clinginess, she bursts out that she'd prefer to "go and get myself b-"...then she stops herself, and he doesn't figure out what she was going to say until much later, when he realizes it was "buggered"note .
 The Narrator's rather paranoid conclusion from this sudden vulgarity is that she'd momentarily forgotten she wasn't with a lesbian lover, with whom she must refer to sex with men this way.

 - Did They or Didn't They?: Albertine and the Narrator.
 Although, if they didn't, it's hard to think what else they were doing for hundreds of pages of La Prisonnière.